Planning a Deer Food Plot in Eastern NC

 Soil samples should reflect the typical soil type of each planted food plot.
 Thus, if one area of the plot is sandy yet another portion poorly drained or has higher soil organic matter, then take a separate sample from each area.
 Sample size should not exceed about 7 acres.
 Take 10-20 cores about 6-7 inches deep from random areas.
 Mix these cores thoroughly and remove any grass, stems, twigs, etc., from the soil.
 A small amount of this sample should be placed inside the soil-sampling box provided by the NCDA & CS.
 Samples can be delivered in person to the Raleigh facility or mailed to the lab.

 Within this area, a good date to plant either small grain winter annual, clover, rapeseed or mixtures is between September 1-October 25h.
 Earlier planting dates expose plants to potential disease and insect damage while later dates may reduce germination and plant vigor.
 (Early November planting dates may be acceptable provided climatic factors are favorable for rapid growth).
 When possible, aim to plant according to the specific crop/forage planting dates.
-Specific information is found HERE.
+See specific information.